Fast Food Club Fast Food Club

 Image Credit: © Geraud pfeiffer / Pexels

 Budget friendly, family loud, and perfectly ketchup lacquered, meatloaf was democracy in a pan.
 Breadcrumbs, onion, and eggs signed the treaty.
-The slice held together like a firm handshake.

 Critics call it bland or school cafeteria coded.
 Fans taste weeknight victory and cold sandwich dreams.
-Either way, that end piece still starts an argument.

 Mayonnaise salads